khaors/geocompr/main.md

 #> dist is assumed to be in decimal degrees (arc_degrees).
 ```

-As a result a warning message is emitted to warn the user that the operation may not work correctly and that, if the operation was intended, the distance should be in degrees (not meters or some other Euclidean distance measurement).
+Note the message warning users that the operation may not work correctly and because the distance is degrees (which is not really a measure of distance, unlike meters).
-The seemingly small difference in setting the CRS may seem inconsequential but it can have a huge impact.
+The small step of setting the CRS may seem inconsequential but has important consequences, illustrated in Figure \@ref(fig:crs-buf).
-This is illustrated in Figure \@ref(fig:crs-buf), which shows how the buffer created in the geographic CRS is dramatically elongated in the north-south direction due to the thinning of the vertical lines of longitude towards the Earth's poles.
+This shows how the buffer created in the geographic CRS is dramatically elongated in the north-south direction due to the thinning of the vertical lines of longitude towards the Earth's poles.

 ```r